 Aldi stores in the United States carry this ready-to-drink mulled wine, which is imported straight from Germany.

-How Much Does this Aldi Wine Cost?
+How Much Does Aldi Christmas Wine Cost?

 At an Illinois store, this wine was spotted selling for $4.99.
 As you probably know, though, that price will vary widely.
 The reason Aldi’s beer and wine prices vary so much is because the taxes imposed on alcohol sales are different from city to city, and from state to state.